riyadhrazzaq/riyadhrazzaq.github.io/_news/announcement_4.md

 related_posts: false
 ---

-I have received an Erasmus Mundus scholarship to study in the master's in [LCT](https://lct-master.org/) programme! :books: :smiley:
+I have received an Erasmus Mundus scholarship to study in the master\'s in [LCT](https://lct-master.org/) programme! :books: :smiley: